 Mechanics of the façade exposed in Jean Nouvel’s Institut du Monde Arabe sunshades, Paris, France (1987).
 Photo: Serge Melki.

-Installation of electromagnetic glazing in Sanei Hopkins’ Contour House, Peak District, United Kingdom.
+Installation of electrochromic glazing in Sanei Hopkins’ Contour House, Peak District, United Kingdom.
 Photo: Pedro Gama / Jofebar.

 4.3 Glass as energy generator and information transmitter